-Though I try and make my articles universally approachable and useful, I’ll admit that the advice is often geared towards advanced trainees.
+Though I try and make my articles universally approachable and useful, I’ll be the first to admit that the advice is often geared towards advanced athletes.

 But I haven’t forgotten about you my hungry, up-and-coming contenders.
 This one is for you.

 If you’re just starting out, I feel your discontent with the mainstream fitness and strength training advice.
 You want to get in shape, build muscle and lose some fat, but everybody is telling you something different.

 The coaches at your local gym are absolutely clueless, the so-called experts keep contradicting themselves and the fitness professionals you admire on Instagram try to sell you one product after another.

 Next thing you know, you’re asking your overweight uncle Tommy about how he used to train back in the day (you know… back when he was “benching 3 plates”).

 So where can you go for legitimate advice?
 Who is there to trust?

 I was in the same boat starting out.
 Reading every muscle magazine, every book, every article I could get my hands on, and testing every approach to strength and conditioning known to man.